 John Visentin, vice chairman and CEO of Xerox, sent a letter to Shigetaka Komori, chairman of Fujifilm, on 25 June 2018, responding to the lawsuit filed by Fujifilm last week against Xerox for its failure to merge with Fujifilm, a deal that was made in January 2018.
 In the letter, Visentin claimed that the lawsuit filed by Fujifilm “is nothing more than a desperate, misguided negotiating ploy to save a takeover” and “the New York State Supreme Court has already enjoined Fujifilm from taking any action toward consummating the ill-advised takeover.”

 Visentin asserts that Xerox terminated the Januray merger agreement because of “massive and ongoing accounting fraud at Fuji Xerox caused by Fujifilm’s own gross mismanagement.”
 He confidently states that “your every attempt to overturn that valid termination has failed and will continue to fail.”
 He says the Fujifilm never formally investigated rampant accounting fraud throughout Fuji Xerox’s other territories and the organization has failed to remedy and uncover the issue.
+An expert lawyer who knew the exact difference between burglary and theft will be able to handle such cases efficiently.

 “Fujifilm has failed to prepare Fuji Xerox to comply with the laws and